The practice continues to deliver good results for Kazakhstan and secured an award against Ghana

 Many of our international arbitration practitioners hold leadership positions within the global arbitration community and frequently speak at conferences on arbitration.

-For more information on our international arbitration capabilities, please contact
+For more information on our international arbitration capabilities, or to learn about Reed Smith’s innovative Arbitration Pricing Calculator app, please visit our International Arbitration page on reedsmith.com or contact